 4. Eubie Blake

-Blake’s later career success resulted in his 1969 album “The Eighty-Six Years of Eubie Blake” and earned him many appearances on The Tonight Show Starring Johnny Carson and Merv Griffin.
+Blake’s later career saw remarkable success, particularly with his 1969 album The Eighty-Six Years of Eubie Blake.
+His fame led to numerous appearances on popular television shows like The Tonight Show Starring Johnny Carson and The Merv Griffin Show.

 5. Joseph Lamb